arpan404/arpanbhandari.com.np/web/README.md

 npm run dev
 ```

-## Other Dependencies
+## Dependencies

 ### Redis
-You can install Redis using the official documentation.
-For a local machine, Redis runs on port 6379 by default, so add `redis://localhost:6379` in your `.env.local` file.
+Install Redis using the official documentation.
+For a local machine, Redis runs on port 6379 by default.
+Add `redis://localhost:6379` to your `.env.local` file.

 ### PostHog
 - **API Key**: Used for analytics.

-Before running this web project, ensure you have the CMS and Andy servers running.
+Before running this project, ensure the CMS and Andy servers are running.

-## Note
+## Configuration

 Create a `.env.local` file based on the `.env.example` file and populate it with the relevant data.

-# Rules

-- All functions, except for React components or hooks, should be written as arrow functions.

 ### .env.local File Explained